ncdenaozi/ncdenaozi.github.io/index.md

 # Leetcode notes
 Reach me with ncdenaozi@outlook.com

+Someone tells me that write these notes down will somehow give you effort to complete the whole leetcode list, I really feel impossible to complete all leetcode issues but anyway I will give it a try.

 ## 7. Reverse Integer
 use brutal force to solve this method, note that there already exists a macro called INT_MAX and INT_MIN in cpp std library, or can use (1<<31)-1 as max count.
 **really bad idea not to use a stack instead of a vector :<**